The Buttafly is simply the best yoga block there is…

 If you use yoga blocks and props for your practice, you’re going to love the Buttafly.
 It can be used in so many different ways to support your body just where you need it, to help you get the most out of your practice.

-The Buttafly can be used in place of pillows, blankets, bolsters, bricks, and conventional yoga blocks.
-It works especially well as a prop for restorative and Yin Yoga.
+The Buttafly can be used in place of blankets, cushions, pillows, bolsters, bricks, and conventional yoga blocks, providing firm yet comfortable support.
+It works especially well for restorative and Yin Yoga.

 Easy Pose (Sukhasana)